 Guerrero has taught courses on organizations, management and policy implementation.
-He currently teaches research methods for social workers and a doctoral course on theories for practice in large systems.
-Guerrero has consulted for national and international non-profit organizations on diversity management and program evaluation.
-A licensed clinical therapist, he has provided bilingual-bicultural (Spanish) clinical services at different psychiatric and substance abuse treatment settings for the past 13 years.
+He currently teaches an applied course on management and finance for human service managers and a doctoral course on organizational and management theories.
+Guerrero has consulted for national and international nonprofit organizations on diversity and strategic management.
+A licensed clinical therapist, he has provided bilingual-bicultural (Spanish language) clinical and management services at different psychiatric and addiction health settings for the past 13 years.

-While working on his doctorate, Guerrero completed a pre-doctoral fellowship sponsored by the National Institute on Drug Abuse.
-He has also received numerous emerging scholar awards from other health and organizational research institutions, such as the National Institute on Alcohol Abuse and Alcoholism, the Association on Research on Non-Profit Organizations and Volunteering Action (ARNOVA) and the European Research Institute on Cooperatives and Social Enterprise.
-He is currently a member of ARNOVA, the Society for Social Work Research, the Academy of Management and the National Hispanic Network on Drug Abuse.
+Guerrero has completed pre- and post-doctoral fellowships sponsored by the National Institute on Drug Abuse.
+He has also received numerous emerging scholar awards from other health and organizational research institutions, such as the National Institute on Alcohol Abuse and Alcoholism, the Association on Research on Non-Profit Organizations and Volunteering Action (ARNOVA), and the Association for Community Organization & Social Administration.
+He is currently a member of ARNOVA, the Society for Social Work and Research, the Academy of Management, and the National Hispanic Science Network on Drug Abuse.

 On his path to becoming a social worker, Dr. Erick Guerrero took several detours to study clinical psychology, business administration and economics before working in management for organizations that served ethnic and racial minorities.
 But in an act of professional convergence, Guerrero found a way to merge his multidisciplinary training and clinical experience into a unique specialty—the study of organizational culture as it relates to the treatment of minority populations.
 He has since focused his research on the context and organizational structures that influence the effectiveness of client–practitioner relationships.